 - Have an open dialogue with your doctor and care team.

-Discuss with your health care team how you can get your questions answered between appointments.
+Discuss with your healthcare team how you can get your questions answered between appointments.
 You don't have to wait until your next session or visit.
-These actions can help ensure that you work toward staying on your chemo course as scheduled.

-Understanding your treatment plan can help you in many ways:
+Understanding your treatment plan can help you in many ways.
+You'll not only know what to expect, but you may also feel less anxious.

 Use the Getting Started Questions to help you get organized.